Economy of the Gaza Strip: Tourism

 There are several hotels in Gaza including the hotel at the Gaza Museum of Archaeology and the Palestine, Adam, al-Amal, al-Quds, Cliff, and Marna House hotels.
 All, except the Palestine Hotel, are located along the coast.
 The United Nations (UN) has a beach club on the same street.
 Gaza is not a frequent destination of tourists, and most foreigners who stay in hotels are journalists, aid workers, UN and Red Cross personnel.
 Al-Quds Hotel is known as the "poshest" hotel in the city.
 The upscale Roots Club is among the nicest of several new restaurants in Gaza.

 In 2010 Gaza experienced a boom in the construction of for-profit recreational facilities serving the local population, including the many employees of international aid organizations.
 Some of the new amusement parks and restaurants are Hamas business ventures.
 The many new leisure facilities include the Crazy Water Park, the Al-Bustan resort (Gaza), the Bisan City tourist village, and Gaza Mall.
 Among the many new restaurants are the Roots Club, the Faisal Equestrian Club and the new restaurant at the Gaza Museum of Archaeology.
 The luxury Blue Beach Resort, Gaza opened in 2015.

-The Crazy Water Park was one of a number of seaside tourist resorts constructed in a $20 million building binge.
-The resort was built by a Hamas-linked charity.
-According to Al-Ahram Weekly, the park was one of several Gaza leisure parks, including Zahrat al-Madain, the Al-Bustan resort and the Bisan City tourist village.
-The report states that "a sense of absolute prosperity prevails, as manifested by the grand resorts along and near Gaza's coast...The sight of the merchandise and luxuries filling the Gaza shops amazed me.
-Merchandise is sold more cheaply than in Egypt, although most of it is from the Egyptian market, and there are added shipping costs and costs for smuggling it via the tunnels – so that it could be expected to be more expensive.....
-Many of these facilities are no longer extant.
-The Crazy Water Park was burned down a few months after it was built, and the Bisan City tourist village was so damaged by Israeli shelling in 2014 that they had to send animals to Jordan for safe-keeping.
+The Crazy Water Park was burned down a few months after it was built, and the Bisan City tourist village was damaged so much by Israeli shelling in 2014 that they had to send animals to Jordan for safe-keeping.